ToaBollua/Bollua_CLItool/README.md

 CLItool is currently made for PowerShell, but I may create a bash version in the future.

-I am open to any pull requests, issues, or feedback you may have about this project.
+I am open to any push requests, issues, or feedback you may have about this project.
 Please be respectful and constructive in your feedback.

+If you have any tool suggestions.
+I'd be glad to read them out!!

 # Installation
 To install CLItool, clone this repository: